Skip to main content

 A permanent fixture on each layer are the top controls, which provide quick access to key functions.

-Layer Top Controls123
+Layer Top Controls

 • 3: mute/solo buttons: buttons to mute or solo this layer.
 Soloing a layer automatically mutes the other two layers.